ashishkarnad/sandbox/core/README.md

 sudo systemctl start sensu-client
 ```

-We can see the client start up using the clients API:
+We can see the sandbox client start up using the clients API:

 ```
 curl -s http://localhost:4567/clients | jq .